I-E-T-Lucknow/B.Tech--IT-2022/18_Grp_AutomaticSummarisationOfUserReview/readme.md

 **TextRank:**  To Rank Sentences according to its importance in text, based on Google Page Rank Algorithm.

-**Glove Model** To Create Word Embeddings.
-We've used Stanford's GloVe 100d word embeddings for our model
+**Glove Model:** To Create Word Embeddings.
+We've used Stanford's GloVe 100d word embeddings for our project.

 ## Authors